Live Animal Exhibit Trail

 Exhibit Information

-Plan at least two hours to walk the 3/4 mile live animal exhibit trail which meanders through open meadows, mature forests, and marsh boardwalks on a packed gravel path.Click on an exhibit to learn more.
+Plan two and a half hours to walk the three-quarter mile live animal exhibit trail which meanders through open meadows, mature forests, and marsh boardwalks on a packed gravel path.Click on an exhibit to learn more.

 Welcome Center